awez/amirrajan.github.com/a-dark-room/index.md

 **March 4, 2014: The Review Button in A Dark Room**

 The pending release to A Dark Room hit the App Store.
 As expected all the reviews from the previous version get removed from the "current" release.
 The app at this point is ranked 32 under the RPG Category.
 With zero reviews for the current release.
-I knew this was a risk going in, but with it, I got 100 more promocodes.
+I knew this was a risk going in, but with it, I got 100 more promo codes.

 Outside of more accessibilty enhancements, and a bit more storyline elements; the most important part of this release was the review button I added.
 The review button shows up after the player has beaten the game.
 I decided to only show it at this point, because I know that the player has experienced the story in its _entirety_ at least once.